 New Domestic Developments, Redevelopments and Expansions.
-During 2015, construction began on the following new Premium Outlet and new mall:
+During 2015, construction began on the following properties:

-- A 355,000 square foot upscale outlet center located in Columbus, Ohio which is scheduled to open in June 2016.
+- A 355,000 square foot upscale outlet center located in Columbus, Ohio, which is scheduled to open in June 2016.
 We own a 50% noncontrolling interest in this project.
-Our estimated share of the cost of this project is \$47.5 million. - The Shops at Clearfork, a 590,000 square foot project located in Fort Worth, Texas, which is scheduled to open in February 2017.
+Our estimated share of the cost of this project is \$47.5 million. - Clarksburg Premium Outlets, a 392,000 square foot project, located in Clarksburg, Maryland, which is scheduled to open in October 2016.
+We own a 66% noncontrolling interest in this project.
+Our estimated share of the cost of this project is \$124.8 million. - The Shops at Clearfork, a 545,000 square foot project located in Fort Worth, Texas, which is scheduled to open in February 2017.
 We own a 45% noncontrolling interest in this project.
-Our estimated share of the cost of this project is \$108.1 million.
+Our estimated share of the cost of this project is \$101.6 million.